Grand Island, Nebraska: 20th century

+By the 1920s there was an emerging Black middle class in the city, albeit very small.
+During World War II, the African American community grew exponentially because of employment at the nearby Cornhusker Army Ammunition Plant.
+A new segregated neighborhood was built by the federal government, and immediately after the war a community center and more were established.
+Despite the establishment of a Prince Hall Masons lodge, churches in the city and other institutions, the Black population did not remain stable, and by the 1960s it had dwindled to only 125 residents.

 1980 tornadoes

 On June 3, 1980, Grand Island was hit by a massive supercell storm.
 Through the course of the evening, the city was ravaged by seven tornadoes, the worst of which was rated F4 on the Fujita Scale.
 The hardest hit area of town was the north Locust business district.
 There were five deaths as a result of the tornadoes.

 Tornado Hill is a local landmark created as a direct result of the tornadoes.
-Debris that could not be recycled was burned near Fonner Park and what remained was buried within Ryder Park, on the west end of town.
+Debris that could not be recycled was burned near Fonner Park and what remained was buried within Ryder Park and J. Dibbern Park, on the west end of town.
 The base of the hill was a hole 6–8 ft deep and nearly 200 ft across, and the hill is 40 ft high.
 It is used for sledding in this otherwise flat area.

 A book, Night of the Twisters, by Ivy Ruckman, and movie were based on this event.